maxhves/maxhves/README.md

 I'm a **Senior Android Developer** originally from the **UK**, currently living and working in **Oslo, Norway**.
 I am an experienced problem solver and app developer, focussing on creating the best user experiences possible, through brilliant mobile app functionality and design.

 Constantly keeping up-to-date with the technologies I use allows me to be ahead of the curve and keep user experiences at their peak.
-I have excellent communication skills and work extremely well with briding the gap between product and technology.
+I have excellent communication skills and work extremely well with bridging the gap between product and technology.

 <img align="right" src="https://raw.githubusercontent.com/maxhvesser/maxhvesser/main/avatar_working.png" width="200">